getsentry/sentry.engineering/data/blog/designing-sentrys-cross-region-replication.md

 ![outline of a example scenario for replication](/images/designing-sentrys-cross-region-replication/scenario-outline.png)

-Authentication tokens are centralized in Control Silo, so that we can organization tokens, work against control silo resources, and so that ensure that all tokens are unique with database constraints.
+Authentication tokens are centralized in Control Silo, so that we can locate the organization tokens, work against control silo resources, and so ensure that all tokens are unique with database constraints.
 We need to replicate the organization’s token to region silo so that it can be used to authenticate requests made there.
-Later when the token is deleted, the user will remove it from Control Silo, and replication should update the relevant region.
+Later, when the token is deleted, the user will remove it from Control Silo, and replication should update the relevant region.

-We also use cross-region replication to push organization membership from the regions into Control Silo so that we can apply membership role permissions to organization resources in Control Silo (like Authentication tokens and Integrations).
+We also use cross-region replication to push organization membership from the regions into Control Silo.
+That allows us to apply membership role permissions to organization resources in Control Silo (like Authentication tokens and Integrations).

 # Evaluating existing solutions